OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/disc/gainers.md

 ---
 title: gainers
-description: This page provides details on the 'gainers' functionality, including descriptions, parameters, usage, and examples.
+description: "This page provides details on the 'gainers' functionality, including" descriptions, parameters, usage, and examples.
 The gainers functionality displays the coins that have gained the most in a selected time period.
 keywords: